akelly1954/Samples/source/README.md

 That's about the only limitation on using Eclipse in this workflow.

 Editing files, adding .cpp and/or .h\* files to existing source directories, rebuilding, installing, running the debugger - all work as they should.
 Until you have to modify a CMakeLists.txt file or change some configuration aspect in a .cmake file (in the **cmake/** directory).
+With Eclipse, you have to add the source files directly into the sources in the Ecplise Explorer tab, by right-clicking on the directory name you want the file to reside in, and then choosing **"New"** on the drop-down menu that shows up.

 But if you don't need to do that, you can save all your files, and, do the following:

 In the Eclipse Project Explorer pane, under the Samples project, expand the **sample-Debug@build** item, and then expand the **Build Targets** item.
 You can right-click on any of - "all", "clean", "install", "install/local", or "install/strip" and choose **Build Target** option in the drop-down menu that appears (when you right-click).
 I haven't used any of the other options that are shown, so I don't have much insight as to what would happen if you picked them.